MobileHCI: History

 The 12th MobileHCI took place in Lisboa, Portugal, from September 7–10, 2010.
-The conference's general chairs were Marco de Sá and Luís Carriço from the University of Lisboa.
 The theme of the conference was a mobile world for all.
-The acceptance rate was 20% for full papers and 22% overall.

 MobileHCI 2011 took place in Stockholm, Sweden from 30 August to 2 September 2011.
-The 13th in the series was chaired by Markus Bylund (Swedish Institute of Computer Science) and Maria Holm (Mobile Life Centre) with Oskar Juhlin and Ylva Fernaeus also from Mobile Life Centre as programme chairs.
-The full paper acceptance rate was 27% with an overall 23%.
 The Most influential Paper from MobileHCI 2001 prize was awarded to Simon Holland for his paper AudioGPS: Spatial Audio Navigation with a Minimal Attention Interface.

 In 2018, the conference's steering committee agreed to award a prize for the most impactful paper published at MobileHCI in the 20 years conference series ("Impact Award") to the paper by Matthias Böhmer, Brent Hecht, Johannes Schöning, Antonio Krüger and Gernot Bauer on mobile application usage.
 In 2021, the same paper was honoured with the "Most Influential Paper Award" for the recent 10 years of the conference series.

 In 2020, the conference's steering committee agreed to change the name of MobileHCI from Conference on Human-Computer Interaction with Mobile Devices and Services to Conference on Mobile Human-Computer Interaction to reflect the societal and technological transition where mobility has become pervasive and prime to our lives.

-Topics

-In its early years, the conference had a limited number of unspecific topics.
-The list of topics grew over the years.

-Topics considered relevant to date are, for example, audio and speech interaction, input and output techniques for mobile technologies, evaluation of mobile devices and services, and multimodal interaction.
-Examples of topics that emerged in the last years are Wearable Computing, Mobile social networks, and studies on the use of mobile devices for special target groups (e.g. seniors).

-Workshops

-Since 2002 workshops have been held prior to the main conference.
-Workshops focus on specific topics related to the conference's main theme.
-To participate in a workshop it is often necessary to submit a paper and present it during the workshop.
-Usually around 20 persons participate in a workshop.
-Besides the presentations there is typically more room for discussions than during the main conference.
-Successful workshops are often repeated in the following years.
-Some examples are the workshops on HCI in Mobile Guides, Mobile Interaction with the Real World (MIRW), and Speech in Mobile and Pervasive Environments (SiMPE).